 However, for this project, we will use a crimp cover as an elastic knot cover, which will keep our stretch bracelet from breaking!

 The cord knot will fit inside the crimp cover, and the cover will be closed shut with your pliers so the two open ends will meet.
-The end result will be look like a round gold bead, and your knot will be safely covered inside the bead shape.
+The end result will be look like a round bead, and your knot will be safely covered inside the bead shape.
 Voila!
-The circles on the sides (shown above) allow your bracelet cord to come out of the crimp cover without getting crimped our pinched.

-7. Needle nose or flat nose pliers.
+4. Needle nose or flat nose pliers.
 Also called chain nose pliers.
 They have cone shaped jaws that are flat on the inside.
-See the photo above for a close up of the jaws on these pliers.
+I use these and these from Amazon, but any needle nose jewelry making pliers will do!

 Cut a length 12 inches of your .8mm elastic cord.
 Don’t worry, your bracelet will be much shorter, but I’ve found it’s much easier to string beads (especially for kids) if they have some extra room on their string as they bead.

 TIP: It’s best to use a work surface like a table or a lap tray for the stringing part.
-We strung the beads in the middle first so we could add the colorful seed beads evenly to each side.
-To accomplish that without losing beads from either end, the girls laid the cord flat on a table as they beaded.
+To keep the beads from falling off the string, start with a small piece of tape at one end of the cord.
+String the beads in the middle first and then add the colorful seed beads evenly to one side.
+Carefully remove the tape, place tape on the beaded end, and then bead the other end.

 Have someone else wrap the bracelet carefully around the wearer’s wrist.
 Try to make the cords ends and the last beads meet.
 There should some slack in the bracelet and the last beads should almost touch with room for one more bead, the crimp cover.

 If you need to take some beads off, take them off from each side so there is still the same amount of seed beads on each side of the letters.
 Do the same thing if you need to add more beads – add the same amount of beads to each side.
 We like our bracelets to be symmetrical, thank you very much.